 The Company recorded a net increase to opening retained earnings of \$0.4 million as of January 1, 2018 due to the cumulative impact of adopting ASC Topic 606.
-The impact to both revenues and purchased transportation expense for the quarter ended March 31, 2018 was a decrease of \$0.3 million, as a result of applying ASC Topic 606.
+The impact to revenues for the three and six months ended June 30, 2018 was an increase of \$1.1 million and \$0.8 million, respectively, and the impact to purchased transportation expense was an increase of \$0.8 million and \$0.5 million, respectively, as a result of applying ASC Topic 606.